madhanl6/ML-Template/README.md

 - **Automatic Directory Creation:** Creates essential directories for data, notebooks, source code, configuration, and more.
 - **Placeholder Files:** Generates placeholder files with sample content to help you get started quickly.
+- **Flexible Usage:** Allows specifying a base directory or using the current directory.
+- **Self-Cleanup Option:** Offers the option to delete the script after creating the project structure.

 ## Usage